Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Preparation of initial state

-The idea is to first generate the equal superposition of all the computational basis states, by using a set of hadamard gates on all the qubits, then for each plaquette, to apply four CNOT gates to transfer the relevant information on each basis state onto an ancilla.
-P represents the projection of the ancilla to be $|0\rangle$, which is feasible in the pseudoquantum computing.
-It leads to a superposition of all possible configurations with $B_p=1$ for every $p$, which is also the ground state of a toric code at $O(0,0)$ on $\lambda-g$ plane.
-The state prepared by using (\ref{ini1}) is denoted as $\psi_1$.
+where P represents the projection of the ancilla to be $|0\rangle$.
+The idea is to first generate the equal superposition of all the computational basis states, by using a Hadamard gate on each qubit, then for each plaquette, to apply four {\scshape cnot} gates to transfer the information of each basis state to an ancilla \cite{JHEP08(2020)160}.
+It leads to a superposition of all possible configurations with $B_p=1$ for every $p$.
+This is a ground state at parameter point $O(0,0)$ on $\lambda$-$g$ plane, denoted as $\psi_1$.

-Then we adiabatically evolve $\psi_1$ along $g$ axis, by using the circuit-based digital quantum adiabatic algorithm in Sec.~\ref{sec:Algo}.
-Finally we reach the ground state at $P(p,0)$.
+Then we adiabatically evolve $\psi_1$ along the $g$ axis toward $P(p,0)$, by using the circuit-based digital quantum adiabatic algorithm in Sec.~\ref{sec:Algo}.

-Note that if we initially prepare a ground state at $P'(0,p')$, $\psi_1$ should be replaced correspondingly according to the duality.
+If we initially prepare a ground state at $P'(0,p')$ by adiabatic evolution from the one at $O(0,0)$, the state prepared at $O(0,0)$ should be the superposition of all configurations with $A_v=1$ for every $v$.